 Opening a medical practice is a significant undertaking.
-The best medical software can make it easier, and that’s particularly true of Kareo.
+The best medical software can make it easier, and that’s particularly true of Tebra.
 This software won’t add to the daily stress of physicians and other medical professionals.
 Rather, because it’s so straightforward to use, staff members can learn the system quickly and boost their productivity, thereby setting up new practices for success from the start.

-Kareo’s medical software helps you start your practice off on the right foot with an integrated platform that streamlines care delivery, patient engagement and billing workflows.
+Tebra’s medical software helps you start your practice off on the right foot with an integrated platform that streamlines care delivery, patient engagement and billing workflows.
 Featured resources for new practices, like a “new practice startup checklist,” help you cover your bases, and a dedicated success coach gives you helpful support every step of the way.
-These benefits make Kareo stand out as the best medical software for new practices.
+These benefits make Tebra stand out as the best medical software for new practices.

-Kareo can refer you to trusted third-party vendors for outsourced billing functions, and its mobile-based capabilities help you manage your practice on the go and improve your communication with patients.
+Tebra can refer you to trusted third-party vendors for outsourced billing functions, and its mobile-based capabilities help you manage your practice on the go and improve your communication with patients.
 With a user-friendly cloud-based platform that aids with clinical tasks, billing, telehealth and even marketing, your team can be up and running with this software in minimal time.

-Kareo offers mobile service for doctors, but the app is available only for Apple devices.
+Tebra offers mobile service for doctors, but the app is available only for Apple devices.

-Bottom Line: Kareo promotes itself as a “one-stop shop for your new healthcare practice,” designed so a medical office “can thrive – right from the start.”
+Tebra promotes itself as a “one-stop shop for your new healthcare practice,” designed so a medical office “can thrive – right from the start.”
 We found that to be largely accurate, apart from the requirement to use third-party partners for revenue cycle management (RCM).

-Kareo’s medical practice management features and electronic medical record (EMR) tools are some of the most intuitive and user-friendly we reviewed.
+Tebra’s medical practice management features and electronic medical record (EMR) tools are some of the most intuitive and user-friendly we reviewed.
 The interface is clear and straightforward, and readily available tools – such as custom templates, text shortcuts, “Same As Last Time” charting functionalities and centralized screens for most tasks – significantly reduce the need to click or type within the system.

 The dashboard presents a checklist of providers and locations that can filter the calendar view in the middle of the screen.
 Based on these selections, the calendar displays daily appointments, their statuses and the insurance eligibility verification status of each patient.
 It shows alerts from various parts of the system, such as lab results and messages, which are accessible with one click.
 New appointments can be set directly from the dashboard, and you can run a batch eligibility verification check to determine patients’ insurance status.

-Another feature that makes Kareo easy for recently opened practices to use is its robust library of automated messages.
+Another feature that makes Tebra easy for recently opened practices to use is its robust library of automated messages.
 These include appointment reminders and post-visit communications encouraging patients to update their information or participate in polls and surveys.
 Although the branding on the reminders is customized to each practice, the content is hard-coded and thus not customizable.
-This is because Kareo has performed research on messaging that increases open rates and patient engagement, so new practices don’t have to worry about doing this marketing research themselves.
+This is because Tebra has performed research on messaging that increases open rates and patient engagement, so new practices don’t have to worry about doing this marketing research themselves.

-Did you know?
-Kareo’s implementation specialists can help you customize templates before your go-live date.
+Tebra’s implementation specialists can help you customize templates before your go-live date.
 This will allow you to test any customizations before relying on them when seeing patients.

-We like that Kareo’s one-click intuitive scheduler revolves around a calendar view.
+We like that Tebra’s one-click intuitive scheduler revolves around a calendar view.
 You can view calendars by provider or location in a daily, weekly or monthly format.
 That wasn’t the case with some of the other medical software we reviewed.

-We also like that Kareo’s calendars are 100% customizable, allowing you to color-code appointments and modify durations based on your preferences.
+We also like that Tebra’s calendars are 100% customizable, allowing you to color-code appointments and modify durations based on your preferences.
 The calendar has drag-and-drop functionality, making it easy to rearrange your schedule.
 This feature was common among rival products.

 To set a new appointment, just double-click an open time slot, enter patient information, and assign them a provider or exam room.
 You can also set recurring appointments.
 Once the appointment is made, you can attach patient intake or consent forms for patients to fill out before their initial visits, and the system will auto-populate the necessary fields when the patient arrives for their appointment.

-FYI: Kareo offers telemedicine capabilities – a must-have feature for the best medical software.
+Tebra offers telemedicine capabilities – a must-have feature for the best medical software.

 In the billing module, users can get a detailed look at patient charges and insurance claims.

-Kareo uses a soft-client download called Parallels to collate and store data in a typical billing workflow.
+Tebra uses a soft-client download called Parallels to collate and store data in a typical billing workflow.
 The software pulls information from the superbill generated during the clinical encounter and allows billers to review information from one screen, such as insurance providers, claim dates, diagnosis, and CPT and ICD-10 codes.
 Surprisingly, this invaluable feature was scarcer than we expected in the medical software we evaluated.

 We also like the TriZetto-integrated Check Codes tool, which allows billers to scrub claims for coding errors before submitting them.
 The Track Claims Status tool helps billers track pending claims by prompting them to follow up on unpaid or outstanding claims and identifying rejected or denied claims that need additional work.
-Kareo maintains a rejected-claims list dedicated solely to the denial management process.
+Tebra maintains a rejected-claims list dedicated solely to the denial management process.

 The Apply Payment button applies reimbursements to patients’ ledgers.
 If there are any outstanding patient balances, the system will automatically generate those patient statements.
 This is a time-saving feature we missed on other medical software platforms.
-However, it’s important to note that you’re ultimately relying on a third-party service, TriZetto – and not on Kareo itself – for revenue cycle management.
+However, it’s important to note that you’re ultimately relying on a third-party service, TriZetto – and not on Tebra itself – for revenue cycle management.

 The patient portal allows users to schedule appointments at different locations with the provider of their choice.

-Kareo Engage, the vendor’s patient engagement module, has stellar marketing tools (see below) to increase the visibility of your healthcare organization.
+Tebra Engage, the vendor’s patient engagement module, has stellar marketing tools (see below) to increase the visibility of your healthcare organization.
 On the patient side, you can send secure communications, appointment reminders, forms and surveys.
 Patients can also use the portal to pay their balances and schedule appointments by provider, location and specialty.
 You can even automatically send patients “happy birthday” messages.

-Kareo’s system includes a real-time reporting engine that provides a clear picture of your practice’s performance at the click of a button.
+Tebra’s system includes a real-time reporting engine that provides a clear picture of your practice’s performance at the click of a button.
 Most reports can be filtered by custom parameters, while shortcuts enable you to drill down into specific metrics.
 You can download and print reports in Microsoft Excel or Adobe PDF formats.
 A helpful Reports Guide provides descriptions and links to each report.
 In addition to having the ability to view these reports for a different date or date range, you can customize most reports through filters that display data for providers, patients, service location, payer type, payer scenarios and other parameters.

-Kareo’s EMR system makes charting easy for providers, which is a big advantage.
+Tebra’s EMR system makes charting easy for providers, which is a big advantage.
 These are the key features we found in our review.

-Kareo’s central dashboard displays your patient appointments for the day and allows you to manage the entire appointment workflow, from check-in to checkout, including running insurance eligibility checks and collecting patient payments.
+Tebra’s central dashboard displays your patient appointments for the day and allows you to manage the entire appointment workflow, from check-in to checkout, including running insurance eligibility checks and collecting patient payments.
 The clinical workflow displays three buckets: Scheduled, In Office and Finished.
 We enjoyed the simple and utilitarian design that helps team members monitor and process the flow of patients throughout the day.